hoangtv090103/fiber-search-engine/README.md

 - The application provides a search engine functionality.
 - It uses the Fiber framework for handling requests and responses.
 - It uses JWT for authentication.
+- It uses a cron job, defined in [`utills/cron.go`](utills/cron.go), to run the search engine every hour.